 After a few months, I did a search on clergy sexual affairs and found The Hope of Survivors (THOS).
 I reached out to THOS and was connected with a peer counsellor, who helped me see what really happened.
 Thankfully, because God is so good, there is hope and healing.

 For me, the most important thing I learned is that it was not really an affair.
 The reason it is so important to say that is that the truth sets us free.
 It was more painful to admit that my pastor did not care about me at all than to say it was an affair.
 It is not an affair because of the imbalance of power between spiritual leaders and the congregation.
-I was still broken from being kidnapped.
 My pastor counselled me for years.
 He did this to get to know me, to know my strengths and weaknesses and then went in for the kill.
 It was his responsibility to keep healthy boundaries between us.
 Knowing this truth helped me move forward.

 Even though I knew in my head that it was not an affair, the shame was still heavy.
 Shame follows abuse.
 Being in a church again after being abused was difficult in that my trust in clergy has gone down.
 We must be aware that there are wolves in sheep’s clothing within the church and there should never be blind trust.
 My husband and I are finally in a church we enjoy and joined a life group.
 We never thought that would happen.
 Discernment comes from God.
 I believe God warned me two times that my pastor was not a good person.
 However, because the church was so adamant about him being a man of God, I did not trust what God was telling me.
 Since then, God has given me discernment regarding a handful of people.
 I no longer question when that happens.
 This has brought healing and will protect me from people who claim to be followers of Jesus but are not.
 We are growing spiritually through the pastor’s sermons and through our life group’s discussions.